 A clogged air filter also increases the amount of gaseous pollutants released into the air.

 To avoid failing State Inspection on this count, clean your air filters on a regular or replace them altogether for better results.

 - Contaminated Engine Oil

-Engine oil plays the crucial role of a lubricant, to prevent damages caused by continuous friction.
+Engine oil plays a crucial role as a lubricant, to prevent damages caused by continuous friction.
 However, contaminated oil may do more harm than good for the environment, especially.

-Dirty engine oil contains contaminants which leave through the tailpipe as hazardous air pollutants.
+Dirty engine oil contains contaminants that leave through the tailpipe as hazardous air pollutants.

 - Damaged spark plug

 A damaged spark plug shifts the balance of the air to fuel ratio.
 A spark plug should ideally ignite your engine and prompt combustion.
 Therefore, a faulty system forces incomplete combustion, which encourages the emission of hydrocarbons and other pollutant gases.

 Have a mechanic correct this fault, not only for the sake of the State Inspection but also to improve the performance of your vehicle and regulate emissions.

 You’ll be surprised at how many people cruise the highway with leaking gas caps, while other vehicles do not even as much as have one.
 Gas caps prevent pollutant air from leaving the atmosphere.
 Without one, there is no question as to whether or not you will fail the test.